 A day before marriage fiancée offered a sacrifice from her childhood toys and clothes.
 During the ceremony, she wore a white robe and flammeum on her head – a yellow veil which was the most important part of the bride’s dress.
 Her hairstyle was made in imitation of the vestals.
 The engagement was preceded by divination and sacrifices given to the deities of Earth and fertility.
 Sponsus – fiancé handed a coin to his future wife as a symbol of a contract made by their parents (it might have been also an iron or gold ring which she wore on her left hand’s ring finger)2.
 Sometimes he even gave the bride a gift.
 A vow is taken during the ceremony obliged to marry only for procreational purposes.

 After the ceremony, a wedding feast began.
 Then the bride went to the groom’s house accompanied by a wedding procession, full of broad jokes.
 On the threshold waited for her future husband whom she greeted with the famous words: Ubi tu, Caius, ibi ego, Caia (“where you are Gaius, I am Gaia”).
 After anointing the door with animal fat, the bride was carried over the threshold by the attendants of the wedding procession.
 It was believed to protect her from a trip that could mean bad luck for their future together.
 In front of the door to the bedroom, the husband gave his wife water and fire and then introduced her to the chamber.
 When he was undoing her robe, the guests discreetly left the room.

-What’s interesting, before the consumption a Roman woman had to go through the process of deflowering.
+What’s interesting, before the consummation of a Roman woman had to go through the process of deflowering.
 In order to do that she sat on the phallus of Mutinous Tutunus, marriage deity.
 Thus she was successfully deflowered and she was able to have intercourse with her husband.
 This strange custom supposedly derives from Roman beliefs.
 They thought that first penetration with the deity would guarantee fertility and healthy children.